YGGDRASIL-STUDIO/Discouraged-Workers/README.md

-Discouraged Workers Demo-V0.7.6(Nightly)
+Discouraged Workers Demo
 ===================
 Discouraged Workers is creating by YGGDRASIL STUDIO.
-The game is a 5th story of Project DW. **Supported :us::kr:.
-If you Korean, please read <a href="http://yggdrasil-studio.github.io/Discouraged-Workers/index_ko.html" target="_blank">:link:THIS DOCUMENT</a>**.
+The game is a 5th story of Project DW. **Supported :us::kr:

-If you want to download for only your OS, <a href="https://mega.co.nz/#F!2oxW2Zqb!ho0Gpgt2mea3-epbvM7Wuw" target="_blank">:floppy_disk:checkout this link that currently <strong>V0.6.0</strong></a> released on Jan 13, 2015.
-And here, you can check the **<a href="https://github.com/YGGDRASIL-STUDIO/Discouraged-Workers/blob/master/ReleaseNote.txt" target="_blank">:ballot_box_with_check:ReleaseNote.txt</a>**

 Introduce